gsinclair/whitestone/doc/whitestone.markdown

 * `col` for coloured console output (which depends on `term/ansi-color`)
 * `differ` for highlighting difference between strings

-Whitestone was developed using Ruby 1.8.7 and has been tested using Ruby 1.9.2.
+Whitestone was initially developed using Ruby 1.8.7, then tested using Ruby 1.9.2, and now developed again using Ruby 1.9.3.

 The colours used in the console output were designed for a black background.
 They are hardcoded and it would be a major effort to customise them!